 So What’s In It for the Australian Medicinal Cannabis Industry?

 The bottom line is money.
-Potentially upwards of 200 million Australian dollars per year or an estimated 10 billion USD by 2025.
-The industry needs to be ideally placed to capitalise on this market opportunity, perhaps even working hand in hand with natural health and lifestyle brands.
+Potentially upwards of 200 million Australian dollars annually or an estimated 10 billion USD by 2025.
+Ideally, the industry needs to be placed to capitalise on this market opportunity, perhaps even working hand in hand with natural health and lifestyle brands.

 This reason alone should ensure more than adequate investment in the testing and the data required by law, resulting in the first OTC CBD oils becoming available over-the-counter in Australian pharmacies before very long.